IKRAMMES/projet-mla/README.md

 - During inference, the encoder encodes the source sequence, and the decoder generates the target sequence using attention.

-## Differences from the Paper:

-- Incorporation of word embeddings in RNNs for improved text processing and semantic understanding.
-- Decision not to implement beam search to balance decoding complexity and output quality

 ----------------------------------------------------------------------------------

 # Data: